WebAssembly/spec/document/text/instructions.rst

        &\Rightarrow& \X{in} \\
    \end{array}

-In addition, as a syntactic abbreviation, instructions can be :ref:`folded <text-foldedinstr>` into S-expressions, as a means of grouping them visually.
+In addition, as a syntactic abbreviation, instructions can be written in :ref:`folded <text-foldedinstr>` form as S-expressions, to group them visually.

 .. _text-index: